rvdegroen/css-to-the-rescue-2223/README.md

 2. To use the application, simply drag the `index.html` that's within the `eindopdracht` folder and drag it into your browser.

 You can find Cozy Homey in the `eindopdracht` folder and it's immediately ready to use.

+# License

+The source code is distributed under the GPL-2.0 license.
+See LICENSE.md for more information.